Skip to main content

 Please note that you have to use npm - unfortunately, we are currently not supporting yarn or pnpm for this SDK.

-Create a Sveltekit project
+Section titled Create a Sveltekit project Create a Sveltekit project

 Let's follow the official SvelteKit documentation to create an app with the latest version of SvelteKit.
 Here, you will be presented with a few options - for the sake of this tutorial: